 So it turns out that it was a total accident to feed the dogs homemade dog food recipes.
 Maybe it was the result of one dad's desperation in a hectic week alone with the kids.
 He was able to check it off the list in the middle of the crazy and not have to go to the store for dog food.
 So he just made their food while he was cooking for the kids...problem solved!

 And it turned out to be a really great thing for our two pups.
 As a result, our dog Cocoa became a much happier dog.
 Not just in the "I'm getting people food" kind of happiness but in the "I'm feeling healthier" kind of puppyhood joy.

 Here are just a few things that we noticed (our experience):

 the fur looked brighter and less dull

 seems like overall we could see the improvement in her health

 also our other dog Emma had the same sort of improvements (although she did not need an energy boost!)

-As a bonus, homemade dog food recipes saves us money too.
+As a bonus, homemade dog food recipes save us money too.
 Since we switch up the proteins according to what is on sale at our grocery store.
-It is way more budget friendly than most of the high quality dog food brands.
+It is way more budget-friendly than most of the high-quality dog food brands.

-Here are a list of things to avoid when making homemade dog food (these can hurt your dog!):
+Here is a list of things to avoid when making homemade dog food (these can hurt your dog!):

 Anything with a pit (peaches, apple cores, plums)